-- D. Upon written authorization of an employee, the Employer shall deduct monthly dues from the salary of such employee and shall transmit such amount to the Guild.
-No dues or initiation fees shall be deducted from an employee's pay unless the employee has executed and provided the Employer and the Union with individual copies of the required authorization form. - E. The Employer and the Guild agree that employees covered under this Agreement hired on or after its effective date shall, on the thirty-first (31st) day following the beginning of such employment, make an election whether or not to become a member of the Guild in good standing. - F. The Employer will furnish the Guild, upon written request, a list of all bargaining unit members covered by this Agreement who have been hired, re-hired, laid off, terminated or promoted into a job classification covered by this Agreement.
+- B. For any new employee covered by the terms of this Agreement, the Employer will notify the Guild within ten (10) working days after the employee's date of hire.
+The Employer will provide the Guild with access to new employees of the bargaining unit in order for the Guild to have a thirty (30) minute orientation with each new employee. - C. The Guild will notify the County of its initiation fees and dues.
+Upon receipt of written authorization of an employee, the County shall deduct monthly dues and assessments from the salary of such employee and shall transmit such amount to the Guild.
+The Employer is not required to deduct dues in a pay period where the employee is in an unpaid status.

-G. The Guild agrees to defend, indemnify, save and hold the Employer harmless from, for and against any and all claims made and against any suit instituted against Kitsap County or the Employer on account of any check-off of dues for the Guild or otherwise out of the application of this Article.
+- D. An employee may revoke his or her authorization for payroll deduction of payments to the Guild in accordance with RCW 41.56.110.
+The Employer will cease payroll deductions no later than the second payroll after the Employer's receipt of the notice. - E. The Employer will provide a monthly written report to the Guild transmitted with the transfer of deducted dues owed to the Guild ("the transferred amount").
+Such report will indicate all individuals who had dues withheld as part of the transferred amount and the amount withheld and transmitted on behalf of that individual. - F. The Employer will furnish the Guild, upon written request, a list of all bargaining unit members covered by this Agreement who have been hired, re-hired, laid off, terminated or promoted into a job classification covered by this Agreement. - G. The Guild agrees to defend, indemnify, save and hold the Employer harmless from, for and against any and all claims made and against any suit instituted against Kitsap County or the Employer on account of any check-off of dues for the Guild or otherwise out of the application of this Article.